mentlsve/CarND-Advanced-Lane-Lines/writeup_template.md

 ##### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
 ---
 Once we have the image transformed and identified the pixels which likely belong to a lane we can start finding the lane line.
-First the concept of a search window is introduced:
+For this I need the concept of a search window:

 ###### Search Window
 In a window we search for all points where the value is 1 (e.g. Window 4 in the below image).
 From every identified point we take the x-coordinate and then take the mean of these values (light blue point in the below image).
 This mean value is used to adjust the horizontal center of the next window (light purple point in the below image).
 So the mean value of x-coordinates from `window n` becomes the horizontal center of `window n+1`.

 <img src="./writeup_images/window-slicing.png" alt="Drawing" style="width: 800px;"/>

-However we are only going to change the horizontal center of `window n+1` if there are more than 50 points used when calculating the mean of x-coordinates of `window n`.
+However we are only going to change the horizontal center of `window n+1` if there are more than 230 points (`self.minpix = 230` in class `LaneFinder`) used when calculating the mean of x-coordinates of `window n`.
 This way we avoid being too sensitive and jumping around.

 Search Windows are constructed by the methods `getWindowLeft` and `getWindowRight` from the class `WindowFactory`  (line 29-66 in `src/lane_finder.py`).
 A search window is specified through its `top_left` and `bottom_right` point.
 The methods `getWindowLeft` and `getWindowRight` calculate these two points based on the window number (determines the y-coordinates of the window) and the horizontal center (determines the x-coordinates of the window).